-Certified Worker’s Compensation Specialist and Boxer & Gerson Partner Maria Sager has kept a steady pace of appearances around the state in recent years, addressing audiences sometimes comprised of fellow attorneys learning about the workers’ comp system and other times filled with union members there to learn about their rights in case of on-the-job injuries.
+Certified Worker’s Compensation Specialist and Boxer & Gerson Partner Maria Grasso has kept a steady pace of appearances around the state in recent years, addressing audiences sometimes comprised of fellow attorneys learning about the workers’ comp system and other times filled with union members there to learn about their rights in case of on-the-job injuries.
 Three recent events took her to Los Angeles in August, San Diego in September, and Oakland in early October, all of them involving business or attorney audiences and fellow panelists who brought their unique perspectives to bear on the workers’ comp system.

 An August presentation to the California Hispanic Chambers of Commerce in Los Angeles took place in connection with Sager’s role on the Executive Committee of the Workers’ Compensation Section for the California Lawyers Association (CLA).
 She joined Judge Sharon Velzy (middle in the photo above) and workers’ comp defense attorney Elizabeth Furlow (left), each panelist focusing on a different aspect of workers’ comp before opening the stage to audience questions.